leonie-steckermeier/worldprisonbrief/README.md

 The variable prisoncomment includes the notes as provided in the WPB (with exception of "i"): x=newest number, often mid-year, often estimate; c=circa/estimate; p=including estimate in police stations, i=based on linear interpolation of at least one value (Herzegovina, UK), j=Convicted prisoners only (Brazil, Jamaica).

 Values for Rwanda do not include genozide related incarcerations (see file Rwanda for values including genozide related incarcerations).

+Please refer to the following publication when using the data: Delhey, J., Steckermeier, L.C., Gercke, M. (2023).
+Not Just a Matter of Inequality.
+The Extent and Development of Social and Health Problems in Rich Countries.
+In: The Palgrave Handbook of Global Social Problems.
+Palgrave Macmillan, Cham. https://doi.org/10.1007/978-3-030-68127-2_229-1.